Morocco Fly & Ride – FAQs

 37. Will my mobile work?

 In more places than you think.
 You can buy a local SIM card for as little as 30dh which includes 30dh of credit, as well as data SIM cards to use the local 4G network.
-Most find about 3gb (additional 30dh) will last a week.
-Some inadvertently leave their smartphones on ‘data’ and got notified of a £100 bill before even leaving Marrakech.
+Most find about 5GB (additional 50dh or £4) will last a week.
+Some inadvertently leave their home smartphones on ‘data’ and got notified of a £100 bill before even leaving Marrakech.
 Sort your settings out.

 38. Is there lightning-fast wi-fi at the lodgings?

-It has got better in recent years and in most places we stay or stop at there is some sort of wi-fi, but south of the Atlas it can be hit and miss or slow, especially if we all try and use it at once.
+It has got better, and in most places we stay or stop at there is some sort of wi-fi, but south of the Atlas it can be hit and miss or slow, especially if we all try and use it at once or try it in our rooms.
+If it’s important to you, rely on your phone’s 4G which is much more reliable and works all over.

 39. What routes from your Morocco Overland guidebook do we follow?

-I tend to mix it up in the MH, MA and MS regions.
+I tend to mix it up in the High Atlas, Sahara, Anti Atlas and Jebel Saghro regions.

 40. What is our route?

 I don’t have fixed itineraries, plus I like to make it up as each tour develops, depending on the ability and preferences of the group, as well as the weather.
-We head south out of Marrakech follow an 1200-km anti-clockwise loop and return over the Atlas from Ouarzazate six days later.
+We head south out of Marrakech follow an 1100-km anti-clockwise loop and return over the Atlas via Ouarzazate six days later.

 42. Do I need a GPS and a map